bastiancarmy/nostr-multi-chain-tipping-nip/README.md

 # Nostr NIP Proposal: User-Selected Tipping Preferences and Derived Addresses (NIP-XX)

 This repository hosts the draft specification and discussion for a proposed Nostr Improvement Proposal (NIP) that introduces chain-agnostic tipping in Nostr.
-It allows users to select their preferred cryptocurrency chain for tips (e.g., BCH for low-fee on-chain sends, ETH for smart contracts, or BTC via Lightning as default), using derived addresses from their npub public key.
+It allows users to select their preferred cryptocurrency chain for tips (e.g., BCH for low-fee on-chain sends and smart contracts, covenants and oracles, ETH, or BTC via Lightning as default), using derived addresses from their npub public key.
 This extends NIP-57 (Zaps) without replacing it, addressing LN's complexities while maintaining backwards compatibility.

 ## Motivation
 Nostr's Zaps (NIP-57) enable social tipping but are limited to Bitcoin's Lightning Network (LN), which can involve setup hurdles like channel funding, liquidity management, and routing failures.
 This NIP proposes a flexible alternative: